snowdrop/istio-integration/README-ANSIBLE.md

 - [Ansible 2.4](http://docs.ansible.com/ansible/latest/intro_installation.html)

 Refer to the Ansible Installation Doc on how to install Ansible on your machine.
-To use locally `[Minishift](https://docs.openshift.org/latest/minishift/command-ref/minishift_start.html)` or `[Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/)`, please refer to their respective documentation.
+To use [Minishift](https://docs.openshift.org/latest/minishift/command-ref/minishift_start.html) or [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) for local clusters, please refer to their respective documentation.

 ## Execution